 The luxury fashion house’s FW21 womenswear collection is best summed up in the label’s words from a press release: “intensely tactile.”
 In theory, such a feat sounds hard to accomplish amid our virtual-first era, but a quick perusal of the 33-piece collection proves each silhouette is made for touching.
 Elaborately braided sweaters texturally contrast wool skirts of the same hue.
 Knits and outerwear feature shaggy wool for staying warm and all-leather ensembles look slick and cool.
 Fuzzy faux fur handbags resemble the go-to blanket you cozy up with to watch your latest Netflix binge.

 Templer notes that in designing his FW21 lineup, his team took the coronavirus pandemic into consideration.
 More specifically, they sought to define what power dressing looks like in a post-pandemic era.
 “It’s a journey back to dressing again, with more of a focus on the essential rather than the frivolous,” Templer said in an interview with WWD.
 “There’s a sense of warmth, but also a strong attitude, and silhouette.”

-Click through the below gallery for a breakdown of every look seen on the Ports 1961 FW21 runway, paying extra-close attention to GRAZIA’s favorites: Look 2, Look 15, and Look 29.
+Click through the below gallery, paying extra-close attention to GRAZIA’s favourites: Look 2, Look 15, and Look 29.

 And view the Ports 1961 Fall-Winter 2021 runway show in its entirety below.